Xaverio Ballester

 Xaverio Ballester (full name in Spanish transcription: Francisco Javier Ballester Gómez) is a Spanish linguist, professor at University of Valencia and one of main proponents of Paleolithic continuity theory (aka Paleolithic continuity paradigm).

-Biography
+Career

-He obtained Ph.D. in Classical Philology at University of Barcelona in 1987.
-Teaching positions include: Professor titular of Latin Philology in the University of Zaragoza (1989); Professor of Latin Philology in the University of Valencia (1997); Professor of Latin Philology in the University of La Laguna (1997, resign).
+Ballester obtained a PhD in Classical Philology at the University of Barcelona in 1987.
+His subsequent teaching positions include: Professor titular of Latin Philology in the University of Zaragoza (1989); Professor of Latin Philology in the University of Valencia (1997); Professor of Latin Philology in the University of La Laguna (1997, resign).
 Ballester is also co-editor of the journal Liburna.